toolgood/ToolGood.Algorithm/README-EN.md

 3）Algorithms in financial data and statistical data (Note: Some formulas use the `double` type, and it is recommended to use `fen` as the unit);

-4）The report is exported, the data source uses the stored procedure, and the algorithm is set in the Word document.
-Example https://github.com/toolgood/ToolGood.WordTemplate

-5）Rule engines, such as: https://github.com/toolgood/ToolGood.FlowVision

 ## Quick start
 ``` csharp